 You can make the move gradually.
 Python integrates well with other languages, and so you can leave existing code alone unless and until it makes sense to move it.
 You can use Python as the glue to bind the pieces together, leaving mature components alone, and use Python as the language for new development.

-If you’d like guidance in moving to the Python platform, my colleagues and I can help.
-Give us a call to discuss how we could work together.
+If you’d like guidance in moving to the Python platform, call or email to discuss your project.